joined/SunTransit/docs/development.md

 Useful commands:

 -   `pnpm i`: installs the dependencies
--   `pnpm start`: starts a dev server with hot reloading and the mock backend API server
+-   `pnpm start`: starts a dev server with hot reloading and the mock backend API (via msw)
 -   `pnpm build`: builds the gzipped production version of the app, to be stored in the data partition of the ESP